mgoldcoin/mgold/development-and-api/waves-node-rest-api/utils.md

 ### POST /utils/script/estimate

-Compiles a human-readable code into a Base58 representation for Node.
+Estimates a human-readable code into a Base58 representation for Node.

 **Request body:**
 A code.